Democratic Left Association: 2024 and 2025 elections

 In the first round of the presidential election, Senyszyn won 1.09% of the popular amount, amounting to over 200,000 votes.
 After the first round, the Democratic Left Association endorsed Rafał Trzaskowski, the candidate of the Civic Platform, for the second round.
 On 25 May, Senyszyn participated in a march in Warsaw in support of Trzaskowski, where she gave his wife, Małgorzata Trzaskowska, her iconic red corals, asking her to take them to the presidential palace and offering Trzaskowski her endorsement.

 After the election, on 3 June, Senyszyn announced the creation of a new socio-political association, "Senyszyn's Red Corals" (Czerwone Korale Senyszyn).
 The association is to be democratic and be based on her young followers that she gained in her presidential run.
 She criticized both Magdalena Biejat of The Left and Adrian Zandberg of Razem parties, calling them "a certain left-wing faction whose slogan is: “PiS, PO – pure evil”".
 Senyszyn stressed that she wants to create a left which would not believe "that such an equation should be made".

-In September 2025, Senyszyn founded and registered her new party, which came to be named New Wave rather than Red Corals.
+In September 2025, Senyszyn founded her new party, which came to be named New Wave rather than Red Corals.
+It was registered on 8 December 2025; similarly to the Democratic Left Association, New Wave criticized the New Left as "ideologically spineless" and Senyszyn denounced its leader Włodzimierz Czarzasty as an "authoritarian sexist", but unlike the Democratic Left Association, New Wave is to focus on anti-clericalism, feminism, as well as LGBT and animal rights.
+Despite the creation of New Wave, Democratic Left Association continues to exist as a political association.